 Near Amsterdam in Montgomery County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 54.991′ N, 74° 7.758′ W. Marker is near Amsterdam, New York, in Montgomery County.
-Marker is on Riverview Drive, on the right when traveling west.
+42° 56.828′ N, 74° 8.614′ W. Marker is near Amsterdam, New York, in Montgomery County.
+Marker is at the intersection of New York State Route 67 and Truax Road, on the right when traveling west on State Route 67.
 Touch for map.
-Actually on Riverview Drive in Cranesville (Cranes Hollow) by the fire station.
+Cemetery is before the traffic light and the houses on right.
 Marker is in this post office area: Amsterdam NY 12010, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on March 11, 2019.
+This page was last revised on March 7, 2019.
 This page originally submitted on March 7, 2019, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 29 times since then.
-Photo 1. submitted on March 7, 2019, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 55 times since then.
+Photos: 1, 2. submitted on March 7, 2019, by Steve Stoessel of Niskayuna, New York. • Andrew Ruppenstein was the editor who published this page.